Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 # Version List

 ### `v1.0 | "Noble Endeavors"`
-- Most *new player* pointer UI has been removed.
+- Most button key UI has been removed.
   - Optionally you can select to keep the UI.
 - All maps have been giving a boost to saturation, contrast, and clarity.
 - All sword skills detail and saturation have been increased.